IGST Exemption List

 - Drugs, medicines and medical equipments required for the treatment of the victims of the Bhopal Gas Leak Disaster.

 - Goods imported by the Cooperative for Assistance and Relief Everywhere Incorporated (CARE) under the Agreement between the President of India and CARE.
-Supplies and equipments imported shall be reexported when no longer required for the purposes and cannot be sold to a third party;
+The imported supplies and equipment shall be re-exported when no longer required for the purposes and cannot be sold to a third party;

 - Articles of food and edible material supplied as free gifts to the GoI by the agencies approved by the UNO or the EEC.